arc-language/core-parser/PACKAGE.md

 	// ExitStructDecl is called when exiting the structDecl production.
 	ExitStructDecl(c *StructDeclContext)

+	// ExitStructMember is called when exiting the structMember production.
+	ExitStructMember(c *StructMemberContext)

 	// ExitStructField is called when exiting the structField production.
 	ExitStructField(c *StructFieldContext)

+	// ExitClassDecl is called when exiting the classDecl production.
+	ExitClassDecl(c *ClassDeclContext)

+	// ExitClassMember is called when exiting the classMember production.
+	ExitClassMember(c *ClassMemberContext)

+	// ExitClassField is called when exiting the classField production.
+	ExitClassField(c *ClassFieldContext)

+	// ExitMethodDecl is called when exiting the methodDecl production.
+	ExitMethodDecl(c *MethodDeclContext)

+	// ExitDeinitDecl is called when exiting the deinitDecl production.
+	ExitDeinitDecl(c *DeinitDeclContext)

 	// ExitVariableDecl is called when exiting the variableDecl production.
 	ExitVariableDecl(c *VariableDeclContext)